 The related file promo1.jpg is placed in the panel, because it has the same base name as the static promo text file

-Notice how the automatic promotion of the poetry collection 'Dark Matter' is also included (this one line in promo-list creates that entire panel with no need for an additional static promo file)
+Notice how the automatic promotion of the words collection 'Dark Matter' is also included (this one line in promo-list creates that entire panel with no need for an additional static promo file)

 Oh, you can also place a hash character ('#') at the start of a line in the promo-list.txt file to supress a promo panel.
 This is useful if you want to temporarilly promote something else, knowing that the original panel will be reinstated at a later time.

 Promo type website sections are a single page with a collection of promo panels

 The panels are defined in order, line-by-line, in the promo-list file in the website section's content directory

 Promos can be created automatically by providing

 a local link to an item (with or without a tag or collection context) OR

 a local link to a tag or collection context (i.e. without an item context) OR

 a local link to a photo type section's Galleries, Collections or Images